emilyjhuang/airportdashboard/README.md

 Code for creating front end and back end for airplane patient dashboard that will include daily updates of patient information and status updates.
 Langone GK

+**NOTE** this website will only work if connected to NYU network/IP address

 **4. Create a Virtual Environment:**